bdbch/cordlr-cli/CONTRIBUTING.md

   * Use ES2015
     * Use `const` if value is not going to change
     * Use `let` if value is going to change in this block
+  * use promises instead of callbacks where possible
 * Pullrequests should always include this
   * Title: `[PROPOSAL] Lorem Ipsum Dolor`
     * `[TAG]` - Use from following tags